mbergmann/mbergmann.github.io/index.md

 ---
 ## Passion

-I'm a passionate Software Enigneer known for introducing new technologies and development practices into operations and development teams.
+I'm a passionate Software Engineer known for introducing new technologies and development practices into operations and development teams.

-Known to deliver tools and web application built utilizing TDD, continuous delivery, agile and lean methodologies.
+Known to deliver tools and web applications built utilizing TDD, continuous delivery, agile and lean methodologies.
 With a sharp attention to detail, I am known to ask questions and anticipate problems before they occur.

-I enjoy constantly learning new technologies and approaches to improve the way software is built and released.
-I’m very passionate about performance improvements always seeking ways to accelerate compile and build times as well as end user performance.
+I enjoy learning new technologies and approaches to improve the way software is built and released.

+I’m very passionate about automation and contious delivery, from scripting to improve any manual interaction to blue/green deployments.

 Experienced in a broad range of technologies including .NET, Java, Ruby and AWS.